mixmix/mixmix.github.io/content/post/entropy/index.md

 - users can set up "accounts" which have configuration held on a global blockchain.
 This includes
     - who may initiate signatures for this account?
-    - what data are they allowed to sign (e.g. raw binary? transations < 0.5 ETH?)
+    - what data are they allowed to sign (e.g. raw binary?
+Transactions < 0.5 ETH?)
 - any user may request a signature on some data, and if the user + data pass validation, then the network initiates distributed threshold signing, and a signature is returned.